-To enable the students to understand the behavior of semiconductor device based on experimentation
+• To enability the students to understand the behavior of semiconductor device based on experimentation.

-- Characteristics of Semi conductor diode and Zener diode - 2.
+- 1. Characteristics of Semiconductor diode and Zener diode - 2.
 Characteristics of a NPN Transistor under common emitter, common collector and common base configurations - 3.
-Characteristics of JFET(Draw the equivalent circuit) - 4.
+Characteristics of JFET and draw the equivalent circuit - 4.
 Characteristics of UJT and generation of saw tooth waveforms - 5.
-Design and Frequency response characteristics of a Common Emitter amplifier - 7.
-Characteristics of photo diode & photo transistor, Study of light activated relay circuit - 8.
-Design and testing of RC phase shift, LC oscillators - 9.
-Single Phase half-wave and full wave rectifiers with inductive and capacitive filters - 10.
-Differential amplifiers using FET - 11.
-Study of CRO for frequency and phase measurements - 12.
-Astable and Monostable multivibrators - 13.
+Design and Frequency response characteristics of a Common Emitter amplifier - 6.
+Characteristics of photo diode & photo transistor, Study of light activated relay circuit - 7.
+Design and testing of RC phase shift and LC oscillators - 8.
+Single Phase half-wave and full wave rectifiers with inductive and capacitive filters - 9.
+Differential amplifiers using FET - 10.
+Study of CRO for frequency and phase measurements - 11.
 Realization of passive filters

-Ability to understand and analyse, linear and digital electronic circuits.
+• Ability to understand and analyse electronic circuits.